denisdefreyne/monet/README.markdown

 Other Implementations
 ---------------------

 Even though Monet is built on top of SDL and OpenGL, it should be relatively easy to replace SDL or OpenGL with a different implementation.
-For example, replacing SDL with GLUT should be possible without affecting any public Monet interfaces; similarly, replacing OpenGL with SDL's built-in drawing functions should be possible in the same way.
+For example, replacing SDL with GLUT should be possible without affecting any public Monet interfaces.
+Similarly, replacing OpenGL with SDL's built-in drawing functions should be possible in the same way, provided that the game itself does not directly use OpenGL.